 There are two other pairs of unmercenary saints named Cosmas and Damian, one from Rome and celebrated on July 1, and the other from Arabia and celebrated on October 17.
 The word "unmercenary" means the same thing for all of them—that they refused payment for their healing work.

-The two brothers celebrated on November 1 were raised by their mother Theodota, a Christian whose pagan husband died while the boys were still young.
+The two brothers from Asia Minor were raised by their mother Theodota, a Christian whose pagan husband died while the boys were still young.
 She taught them to be reverent toward God, and encouraged them to study hard to become skilled physicians.
 She, too, is a saint of the Church and is remembered on this day.

 As Cosmas and Damian grew into manhood, they became well-known for their care not only of people but of animals.
 In their view, all living creatures, being part of God's creation, were worthy of loving care and medical help when it was needed.
 The brothers knew that their abilities were God's gift, so they determined never to request any payment for what they did.

 They applied this principle not only to friends and people they knew well, but to any stranger who needed their assistance.
 The courteous attention they showed to every person reflected their mother's Christian teaching, and brings to mind the words of Saint Paul: "Conduct yourselves wisely toward outsiders, making the most of the time.
 Let your speech always be gracious, seasoned with salt, so that you may know how to answer every one" (Colossians 4: 5-6).
 Paul was encouraging his readers to be effective in spreading the Gospel by being gracious in speech and behavior; Cosmas and Damian did so by representing Christ in their medical treatment, always accompanying it with prayer.